HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-15-getting-started-with-hypothesis.md

 published: true
 ---

-Property based testing will speed up your testing process and improve your software quality, but when first starting out people often struggle to figure out exactly how to use it.
+Hypothesis will speed up your testing process and improve your software quality, but when first starting out people often struggle to figure out exactly how to use it.

-Until you're used to thinking in property based tests, it's not always obvious what the invariants of your code actually *are*, and people get stuck trying to come up with interesting ones to test.
+Until you're used to thinking in this style of testing, it's not always obvious what the invariants of your code actually *are*, and people get stuck trying to come up with interesting ones to test.

-Fortunately, there's a simple property which every piece of software should satisfy, and which can be remarkably powerful as a way to uncover surprisingly deep bugs in your software.
+Fortunately, there's a simple invariant which every piece of software should satisfy, and which can be remarkably powerful as a way to uncover surprisingly deep bugs in your software.

 <!--more-->

-That property is simple: The software shouldn't crash.
+That invariant is simple: The software shouldn't crash.
 Or sometimes, it should only crash in defined ways.

-There is then a standard property based test you can write for most of your code that asserts this invariant.
+There is then a standard test you can write for most of your code that asserts this invariant.

 It consists of two steps: